 Compulsions may take the stresses away, but it’s temporary and forms bad habits that also reinforce the fear in the first place.
 Avoiding compulsions can be difficult on your own, so don't be afraid to contact a therapist to help you with these steps and others.
 Therapy is a great choice for those that decide they need additional help.

 Whether it's obsessive thoughts that cause anxiety or anxiety that causes unwanted thoughts, the reality is that unusual or otherwise "crazy" thoughts are actually a very normal part of everyone's life.
 Many people have strange thoughts or fears that they want to avoid, and many people have wondered things that are inappropriate or otherwise distressing.

-The difference is that those people don’t have anxiety, so they were able to laugh them off without a second thought.
+The difference is that those people don't have anxiety, so they were able to laugh them off or ignore them without a second thought.
 Those with anxiety find that these thoughts cause them incredible worry, and that worry is one of the reasons that so many people find these thoughts to be so overwhelming.

 When these thoughts cause you that level of anxiety you need to get treatment - not just for the thoughts themselves, but also for the anxiety that allows those thoughts to affect you.